sahilkarki/SpotShare/README.md

 - **APIs**: Google Maps API, Payment Gateway API integration, and Transit API.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU GPL v3.0 License.
 See the LICENSE.md file for details.